 In the field of measurement technology, the normalization causes an adjustment of the measurement task for current settings or for new current substrates.
 This has to be conducted in case of modifications of primary filters or anode currents or collimators.
 It is also necessary, if alloy compositions or substrates of the sample have changed.

 You should then choose measuring equipment monitoring.
 You will check the XRF measurement instrument by remeasuring the calibration standards.
 If there is a significant deviation between the measured value and the nominal value of the standard, adjustments are necessary.

 A reference measurement is a new calibration of the energy axis.
 This is relevant for the correction of XRF instruments with proportional counter, on the influence of temperature.

 In order to check the calibration, it is necessary to remeasure the calibration standards within the menu position 'Product', 'Measure CAL. standards'.
 If you find there is a deviation, the XRF instrument needs to be recalibrated.

 It depends on how often calibration standards are used for measurements with the measuring instruments.
 So the customer can determine by himself.
 A typical value would be every 1 – 3 years.

 Yes, it is possible.
 There is a rough rule for usage: for proportional counter instruments one may use 2 – 3 foils.
-For instruments with a PIN/SDD-detector it is possible to use 1 foil.
+For measuring instruments with a PIN detector or SDD it is possible to use 1 foil.

 This not necessary.
 You don't need to recertify the plate because the elements are saturation thick and therefore very stable.